IRNAS/smartparks-rhino-tracker-firmware/README.md

 1. Reports GPS position in defined intervals - DONE
 1. Reports GPS position on motion activity (define send interval for this)
 1. GPS acquisition time is sub 10s at 1h interval
-1. Accepts new configuration via network
+1. Accepts new configuration via network - DONE
-1. Remote reset command can be sent
+1. Remote reset command can be sent - DONE
-1. OTAA parameters can be adjusted or reset
+1. OTAA parameters can be adjusted or reset - DONE
 1. Lora signal suitable and working well
-1. Survives gracefully the failure of all external componets (GPS, accelerometer, light)
+1. Survives gracefully the failure of all external componets (GPS, accelerometer, light) - DONE
-1. Correctly re-joins if link fails
+1. Correctly re-joins if link fails - NOT REQUIRED
-1. LoraWAN join fail backoff/retry period
+1. LoraWAN join fail backoff/retry period - NOT REQUIRED
-1. GPS cold-fix check
+1. GPS cold-fix check -DONE
  * Tested GPS cold-fix timeout and hot-fix timeout - DONE
  * Evaluating when to switch to cold-fix - DONE
- *
-1. GPS delay before shitdown check
+1. GPS delay before shutdown check - DONE
-1. Does not polute the spectrum when voltage is low
+1. Does not polute the spectrum when voltage is low - DONE

 # TODO
 1. Implement settings for everything required
 1. Implement and test battery voltage measurement
-1. Implement hibernation mode
-1. Hot / cold fix configuration
 1. Evaluate power
-1. Implement timeout for a series of unsuccessful hot-fixes and cold-fixes
-1. Implement GPS toumeout if no satellites have been found in some time
 1. Clean-up